More than $100 million in American Rescue Plan Act funds are being used to transform Wisconsin's system of mental health and substance use services.

 Behavioral telehealth services - $5 million

-- Five organizations are sharing $2.5 million of this funding to recruit and retain psychiatrists trained to serve children through telehealth.
+- Five organizations shared $2.5 million of this funding to recruit and retain psychiatrists trained to serve children through telehealth.
 See the list of grantees.
 (PDF)

-- Twenty-seven organizations are sharing $2.5 million of this funding to remove location and technology barriers to care by establishing telehealth stations at community centers, food pantries, homeless shelters, libraries, schools, and similar places.
+- Twenty-seven organizations shared $2.5 million of this funding to remove location and technology barriers to care by establishing telehealth stations at community centers, food pantries, homeless shelters, libraries, schools, and similar places.
 See the list of grantees.
 (PDF)

 Comprehensive health and wellness initiative - $5 million

-This funding is being used by the Wisconsin National Guard to support mental health services offered to members and their families.
+This funding was used by the Wisconsin National Guard to support mental health services offered to members and their families.